 Anthony is a renowned Africa expert and author of the Lonely Planet guide to Kenya.

 Anthony is the author of the Lonely Planet guide to Kenya.

 Please visit our coronavirus page to stay informed about the latest developments in Kenya.

 Saiwa Swamp is a very safe destination, in our opinion.
 The same holds true for the other destinations in the country’s network of parks and reserves (which, in general, do not suffer from crime).
 However, if you are traveling independently and driving yourself, caution is advised in cities and towns between parks.
-See ‘cities and other urban areas safety precautions' below for more information.
+See ‘Cities & Urban Areas: Safety Precautions ’ below for more information.

 Malaria & Vaccinations

 Get advice from your doctor about which vaccinations you need before coming to Kenya.
 There is no malaria in Saiwa Swamp because of the high altitude, but as you’re not likely to visit Saiwa Swamp in isolation, it is advisable to take antimalarials.
-Precautions such as covering up at night, and using mosquito repellent (with at least 30% DEET) are also recommended.
+Precautions such as covering up at night, and using mosquito repellent (those containing DEET are most effective) are also recommended.
 Spray your room every evening before bedtime, if it doesn’t have a mosquito net.

 Further advice on limiting dangers and annoyances when traveling: